-- Grammar reference page 126 - 8 Complete the sentences with the correct form of have to/don't have to and must/mustn't. - 1 You don't have to go to the gym every day to keep fit.
-Twice a week should be enough - 2 My brother doesn't like garlic so my mother cook his meals without it. - 3 We feed the ducks with bread when we go to the park. - 4 As a fugu chef, you be very careful not to poison your customers. - 5 If someone offers you food you don't like, you eat it. - 6 You leave your oven on when you leave home. - 7 The vegetables come from our farm so you pick them yourself. - 8 You have a balanced diet if you want to have a healthy life.
+7 Complete the sentences with the correct form of have to/don't have to and must/mustn't.

+- 1 You don't have to go to the gym every day to keep fit.
+Twice a week should be enough. - 2 My brother doesn't like garlic so my mother cook his meals without it. - 3 We feed the ducks when we go to the park. - 4 As a fugu chef, you be very careful not to poison your customers. - 5 If someone offers you food you don't like, you eat it. - 6 You leave your oven on when you leave home. - 7 You have a balanced diet if you want to have a healthy life.